I am an employment solicitor and senior legal trainer, specialising in training on employment law.

 The training I do always takes into account the client’s particular needs, and uses both written and filmed case studies to ensure an interactive and lively session Crucially, it also allows participants to share their own experiences with one another, to ensure a consistent approach to the tricky issues that can arise day to day.

-I co-present our Employment Law Academy with my fellow trainers Lucy Hendley and Seema Mitra, a course aimed at HR professionals and in-house counsel, to provide a comprehensive and practical grounding in employment law, as well as highlighting its many updates.
+I co-present our Employment Law Academy with my fellow trainer Lucy Hendley, a course aimed at HR professionals and in-house counsel, to provide a comprehensive and practical grounding in employment law, as well as highlighting its many updates.
 Again, this course uses interactive case studies to ensure that all topics covered are considered in the most practical way possible.